lupyuen/lupyuen.github.io/src/rust7.md

 The serde with no_std
 https://bitboom.github.io/2020-10-22/serde-no-std

-Hal?
-demo app
-why tokio for json
-disassemble
-Loop print something
-Strings
-Patch
-Which platforms
-How to test
-Build Farm?
-Docker?
-How to bisect
-Blinky
-How to add crate
-RISC-V SBC?
-No knsh64 yet
 ```

 Next Article: Why __Sync-Build-Ingest__ is super important for NuttX Continuous Integration.
 And how we monitor it with our __Magic Disco Light__.